Stewardship @ St Laurence`s

 – for tax payers, under the Gift Aid scheme, we can claim tax which has been paid on any giving

-– freewill offering – the amount we pay to the diocese £76,985 for 2015.
+– freewill offering – the amount we have pledged to pay to the diocese for 2018 is £58,023.
 This is mainly for clergy pay, housing and pensions

-– missions support – we are committed to giving 8% of the previous year`s unrestricted income to areas of need – about £17,000 in 2014
+– missions support – we are committed to giving 8% of the previous year`s unrestricted income to areas of need – about £13,000 for 2018

-– each week in 2014 we spent about £190 more than we got in regular income.
+– each week in 2016 we spent about £189 more than we got in regular income.
 That is above and beyond the reserves we have which we use for specific purposes.
-Our regular budget is regularly in the red.

 The Friends Of St Laurence`s Church help in specific projects in church and churchyard to look after this beautiful ancient site in Scalby village.